espeak-ng/espeak-ng/docs/mbrola.md

 		mkdir -p espeak-ng-data/mbrola_ph
 		ESPEAK_DATA_PATH=$(PWD) src/espeak-ng --compile-mbrola=phsource/mbrola/xxN

-Note that there could be that several voices share the same translation file.
+Note that it could be that several voices share the same translation file.
 Then translation file is named just `xx`.

-Entering command `automake; make -B` it will also compile newly added Mbrola voice.
+When `Makefile.am` is update, when espek-ng will be compiled, e.g. by entering command `automake; make -B` newly added Mbrola voice will be compiled automatically.